angarsky/diveintopython/learn/classes.md

 ## Overview of Object-Oriented Programming

 Object-oriented programming (OOP) is a programming paradigm that uses objects and their interactions to design applications.
-Python is an object-oriented programming language that supports OOP concepts such as encapsulation, inheritance, and polymorphism.
+Python is an object-oriented programming language that supports next OOP concepts:

+1. **Encapsulation**: Encapsulation is the mechanism of bundling data (attributes) and methods together within a class.
+It hides the internal details of an object and provides public interfaces to interact with it.
+Encapsulation helps in achieving data abstraction and code modularity.

+2. **Inheritance**: Inheritance allows a class (subclass) to inherit properties and methods from another class (superclass).
+The subclass can extend or modify the inherited behavior while inheriting the common characteristics of the superclass.
+Inheritance promotes code reusability and supports the "is-a" relationship.

+3. **Polymorphism**: Polymorphism allows objects of different classes to be treated as objects of a common superclass.
+It enables the use of a single interface to represent different types of objects.
+Polymorphism is achieved through method overriding and method overloading.

+4. **Abstraction**: Abstraction focuses on representing essential features of an object while hiding the unnecessary details.
+It allows programmers to create abstract classes and methods that define the common behavior, leaving the implementation details to the subclasses.

 ### Python Class

 A class in Python is a blueprint for creating objects.
 It defines a set of attributes and methods that the objects of that class will have.
-The `class` keyword is used to create a class in Python.
+The `class` keyword is used to create a class.
 Here is an example of a simple `Person` class:

 ```python
 class Person: